Exalate Admin Panel

 If you have an existing entity and you want to connect it with the existing entity on the other side, you can use the Bulk Connect operation.
 Under this tab, you can upload a simple mapping file and sync a set of existing issues within just one operation.

-To know more about how to perform this operation check the guide on How to perform the Bulk Connect operation?
+To know more about how to perform this operation, please read the guide on how to perform the Bulk Connect operation.

 Triggers